 San Jacinto Peak via Fuller Ridge Trail is a 14.6 mile lightly trafficked out and back trail located near Idyllwild, California that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 cross country skiing